 If you haven’t heard the frightening news out of Ohio yet, we’ll fill you in.
 Just this last Sunday, a five-year-old boy was hospitalized for a seizure after eating candy he got while trick-or-treating.
 He ended up testing positive for methamphetamines while in the hospital.
 The good news?
 He is expected to make a full recovery.
 This is just the latest in candy-tampering scares; however, they date back to the 1960s with fears of pins, needles, razor blades and other poisons.

 Our advice: Before your child eats any candy inspect for tampering.
 This also includes non-candy items like vampire teeth and jewelry.
 If the candy appears unusual or discolored, throw it out.
-Unwrapped or not in original commercial wrapper?
+Unwrapped or not in the original commercial wrapper?
 Throw it out.
 Homemade items and baked goods are out unless you know exactly who gave them to your children.
 As a general rule, when in doubt, throw it out.
 But today we aren’t just inspecting for tampering.
-Food allergies are at an all time high.
-In fact, 1 in 13 children have a food allergy.
+Food allergies are at an all-time high.
+In fact, 1 in 13 children has a food allergy.
 Milk, egg, soy, gluten, peanuts … yes, it’s all in that bucket of candy.
 Be sure to check labels for common allergens.
-Also, an updated 2018 gluten free candy list can be found here.
+Also, check out this updated 2020 gluten-free candy list.
 And if you are handing out treats and want to have something for children with food allergies, place a teal pumpkin outside your door.
 This indicates there are non-food item Halloween treats available at your home for trick-or-treaters.

 One last word of advice.
 Don’t let fear prevent you from having a fun night with family and friends.
 Education about Halloween safety goes a long way and will help ensure a frighteningly fun, yet safe, time!
 From all of us at Axcet HR Solutions, have a very happy Halloween.